stellar/soroban-examples/README.md

 cargo test
 ```

+Some examples may contain multiple contracts and require contracts to be built before the test can be run.
+See the individual example contracts for details.

 ## Licence
 The example smart contracts are licensed under the Apache 2.0 license.
 See the LICENSE file for details.